 Shared Reading in Criminal Justice

-For nearly a decade The Reader has been running Shared Reading groups in the Criminal Justice System in a range of settings including prisons, approved premises, high-security psychiatric hospitals, secure units and community justice initiatives.
+For nearly a decade The Reader has been running Shared Reading groups in a range of settings within the Criminal Justice System including prisons, approved premises, high-security psychiatric hospitals, secure units and community justice initiatives.
 Within the prison estate, we work in categories A, B and C with men, women and young offenders.
 We have a contract with HM Prison and Probation Service to work, as part of the PD Pathway, in all Psychologically Informed Planned Environments (PIPEs) and in 2016 secured the contract to deliver Shared Reading sessions in all prisons in Northern Ireland.

 “I’ve been in here for – it’ll be 28 years in 3 days.
 And to be honest, this is the best part of my week.
 This makes you feel human.”